smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppPropertiesChange/index.md

 !!! must

-SDL must notify the HMI when a web engine app's properties change, such as after a PTU with the appropriate parameters for the web app.
+SDL must notify the HMI when a WebEngine app's properties change, such as after a PTU with the appropriate parameters for the web app.

 !!!